 Stefanie Morgan, Wang Lab graduate student, presented a poster at the 2017 Gordon Research Conference on Genome Architecture in Hong Kong to rave reviews.
 The interest in her poster led to Stefanie presenting a talk on the subject of 'Manipulation of Nuclear Architecture Through CRISPR-Mediated Chromosomal Looping.'

-Erin Y. Chang, BS Boston University College of Engineering, joined us as a permanent Research Assistant, filling a very important chair in the lab!!
+Erin Chang joined us as a permanent Research Assistant from Boston University, filling a very important chair in the lab!!

 Natasha Mariano left to return to Massachusetts for the summer before heading to NYC and Cornell University as a graduate student in their Molecular and Cell Biology Ph.D.
 Program.
 Congratulations Natasha!!!